-The Mater’s kitchen has been fully renovated to meet the needs of the new room service arrangements, which will be available to all patients from 6.30am to 7.00pm daily.
-Room Service Assistants will be taking patient orders, and guide those with special food needs through menu choices, so that good nutrition remains paramount.
+The dedicated ordering service is available to all patients from 6.30am to 7.00pm daily.
+Room Service Assistants take patient orders, and guide those with special food needs through menu choices, so that good nutrition remains paramount.

 Eating well in hospital is important.
 It can help you recover from your illness more quickly and allow you to go home sooner.

 Unfortunately many people are at risk of becoming under-nourished when they are in hospital.
 Older people are particularly at risk.
 Many people also need help and encouragement to eat and drink, to reach their meal tray, open packaging and to ensure they receive the right food and drinks for them.

 You can help by letting the staff know which food and drink is not appropriate for you and what assistance you may need at mealtime.

 When you arrive at hospital please tell staff if you have:

 - eaten little in the last 5 or more days